komalheer/assignment4/README.md

 First two are my labs for learn you node and make me hapi

-index.js is file for book api
+index.js, package.json and routes.js are  files for book api